feross/simple-peer/README.md

 - [simple-peer-files](https://github.com/subins2000/simple-peer-files) - A simple library to easily transfer files over WebRTC.
 Has a feature to resume file transfer after uploader interruption.
 - [WebDrop.Space](https://WebDrop.Space) - Share files and messages across devices.
 Cross-platform, no installation alternative to AirDrop, Xender.
 [Source Code](https://github.com/subins2000/WebDrop)
 - [Speakrandom](https://speakrandom.com) - Voice-chat social network using simple-peer to create audio conferences!
+- [Deskreen](https://deskreen.com) - A desktop app that helps you to turn any device into a secondary screen for your computer.
+It uses simple-peer for sharing entire computer screen to any device with a web browser.

 - *Your app here! - send a PR!*